-Reference librarians are available for research consultation, including assistance with selecting databases and constructing search strategies.
-Please contact Reference Services (501.569.8806 – Local or 800.340.9367 – Toll-free) to schedule an appointment with a librarian.
+Librarians are available for research consultation, including assistance with selecting databases and constructing search strategies.
+Please contact the library (501.569.3123 – Local or 800.340.9367 – Toll-free) to schedule an appointment with a librarian.

-Individuals attending library instruction sessions as part of a UALR course are encouraged to take advantage of all special assistance used in the regular classroom environment.
-The UALR Ottenheimer Library classroom has a computer with assistive software.
-If attending a workshop offered by a library department, please contact that department two to five days in advance to request the necessary assistive technology or interpreters.
+Individuals attending library instruction sessions as part of a UA Little Rock course are encouraged to take advantage of all special assistance used in the regular classroom environment.
+The UA Little Rock Ottenheimer Library classroom has a computer with assistive software.
+If attending a workshop offered by the library, please contact the library two to five days in advance to request the necessary assistive technology or interpreters.

-It is not necessary to visit the Library for all types of assistance.
+It is not necessary to visit the library for all types of assistance.
 Simple questions can be answered through numerous electronic technologies.
-Requests for call numbers, database suggestions, and guidance with library services can be provided through email, chat, or text message during regular Reference Services hours:
+Requests for call numbers, database suggestions, and guidance with library services can be provided through e-mail, chat, or text message.

 Obtaining Library Materials